 |0.3 mi.
 South West of Central James Cistern||Eleuthera|

-If you're ready to go snorkeling during a boat trip, you can check with Valentines.
+If you're hoping to go snorkeling during a boating adventure, you might want to check with Valentines.
 While they call themselves a dive center, in truth, they offer every watersport you can image.
 Diving, snorkeling, fishing, kayaking, or a simple day of sailing can all be arranged and you can sometimes even do more than one a day.

-Another option worth investigating is Ocean Fox.
+Another option to consider is Ocean Fox.
 A small watersports operation that is keen on offering the most personalized service available, you'll find it easy to customize your adventure whether you're interested in a simple sailing trip, snorkeling, diving, or fishing.
 They're located in Waterford, in southern Eleuthera.

 |Ocean Fox||--||2.5 mi.
 South-Southwest of Central Green Castle||Eleuthera|